 If you have more time, then you could go further afield such as:

 Ephesus - visit the Ancient Library of Celsus, Temple of Artemis

 Trabzon and the Black Sea area for sports and Sumela Monastery

 Cappadocia - very famous for its rock formations that rise up out of the ground which are houses, churches etc as well as underground caves and homes

 Bodrum - has lots of parties but there are still some very nice bits to it

 Datca is lovely to relax in as are places like Kas

 Gallipoli is infamous, sadly, for being the site of the Anzac landings where lots of people lost their lives

 Olympos/Cirali - sleep in tree houses and then go about 10 minutes down the road to Phasylis and see an ancient Roman town, complete with viaduct and streets...amazing almost 7 years ago

 I was in Turkey last year and it all depends on your budget.
 For a middle class traveler you may need around 40EUR for accommodation, maybe 50 EUR for sightseeing but it all depends on what you want to visit.
 The entrance for the palaces are around 10EUR, as well as those for the Aquarium and the Ice Museum.
 You will need also some money for transportation.
 For food you can spend around 10-15 EUR per day of you eat "Duner" but if you decide to eat in a restaurant you will have to pay around 10EUR per meal.
 If you are first time visitor in Istanbul I can recommend you to use private transfer for your transportation from the airport to the hotel.
 There are online websites like http://www.istanbulvipairportmeetandgreetservice.com/ where you can check the prices and book this service.
-You can also ask for guided tour if you budget allows. about 5 years agoAnswered by Tamara via Travellr.com
+You can also ask for guided tour if you budget allows. over 5 years agoAnswered by Tamara via Travellr.com